- Life & Money

 What is a 1099?

 A 1099 is the tax form a company issues to an independent contractor and shows how much you were paid for the year.
-If you’re a contractor, you are responsible for calculating your own payroll taxes and then submitting the sum to the government on a quarterly basis.
+If you’re a contractor, you are responsible for calculating your payroll taxes and submitting that amount to the government quarterly.
+In 2023, the self-employment tax rate is 15.3 percent, which covers Social Security (12.4 percent) and Medicare (2.9 percent).
+(If you’re a W-2 employee, your employer covers half of these taxes.)

 What is a W-2?

-A W-2 is the tax form an employer uses to report an employee's annual income.
-As a W-2 employee, you have payroll taxes automatically deducted from your paycheck, and your employer pays the government directly.
+A W-2, formally referred to as a wage and tax statement, is the tax form an employer uses to report an employee’s annual income (not to be confused with a W-4, which is the form you fill out when you start a job).
+As a W-2 employee, you have payroll taxes automatically deducted from your paycheck to cover Social Security and Medicare, and your employer pays the government directly.

 When it comes to who should be classified as an employee and who should be considered an independent contractor, several factors are considered.